-Job outlook Administrative Assistant - Legal in British Columbia
+Job prospects Administrative Assistant - Legal in British Columbia

 Job opportunities for Legal administrative assistants (NOC 1242) are fair in British Columbia over the next 3 years.
-This job outlook is also applicable to people working as an administrative assistant - legal.
+These job prospects are also applicable to people working as an administrative assistant - legal.

 Job opportunities in British Columbia

 The employment outlook will be fair for Legal administrative assistants (NOC 1242) in British Columbia for the 2019-2021 period.

 - Employment growth will lead to a moderate number of new positions.

 - A moderate number of positions will become available due to retirements.